kaizhu256/battletech-mod-cheat/README.md

 1.  install BattleTech and ModTek
 2.  copy this mod into directory BATTLETECH\Mods\
-3.  when first run, this mod will automatically create a file `settings.json` in its own directory with all-cheats disabled
+3.  when first run, this mod will automatically create a file `settings.json` in its own directory with below cheat-settings
-4.  to enable cheats, edit `settings.json`
+4.  to enable/disable cheats, edit file
+    `BATTLETECH\Mods\BattletechModCheat\settings.json`
-    by replacing each cheat's flag from empty-string "" to "1":
+    by replacing each cheat's value with either "1" or empty-string "", respectively
+5.  if you are updating roguetech, repeat steps 2 to 4 each time roguetech is updated
 ```javascript
 {
     // cheat - ammoboxes have infinite ammo